-Commentary Vacancies Cont/d:

-Medical Vacancies

-Issues/Risks: Travel restrictions/difficulties obtaining visas overseas are impacting start dates.
-Availability of accommodation can delay recruitment processes.
+Commentary Vacancies Cont/d: Medical Vacancies Trustwide Vacancy Rate Issues/Risks: Travel restrictions/difficulties obtaining visas overseas are impacting start dates.
+Availability of accomodation can delay recruitment processes.
+Issues/Risks: Travel difficulties are delaying starts for some new employeesAvailability of accomodation can delay recruitment processes Actions: Ongoing recruitment activity across various workstreams, engagement with candidates to reduce withdrawal rates.
 Actions: Ongoing recruitment activity across specialties.

-Mitigations: Recruitment team continuing to engage with candidates..
-A pipeline of 51 medical staff has been established, with 10 scheduled to start in April and May and further starts in the longer term.
-A network of private landlords has been established to support accommodation needs where the Trust is unable to accommodate locally, and work undertaken by the onsite accommodation team for eup onsite accommodation.
-Accommodation team have given notice to long term tenants to free up on-site accommodation for new starters and a change of policy relating to length of stay.
+Mitigations: Recruitment team continuing to engage with candidates A pipeline of 51 medical staff has been established, with 10 scheduled to start in April and May and further starts in the longer term.
+A network of private landlords has been established to support accomodation needs where the Trust is unable to accomodate locally, and work undertaken by the onsite accommodation team to free up onsite accommodation.
+Accommodation team have given notice to long term tenants to free up on-site accommodation for new starters and a charge of policy relating to length of stay.
 Recruitment team are meeting the accommodation team weekly to review priorities and identify accommodation needs.
 A review of the I recruitment process is under way with engagement with operational groups to gather feedback and identify efficiencies.
+Mitigations: Various projects for different staff groups, including international nursing and HCAs.
+A review of the whole recruitment process is underway to consider efficiencies and candidate experience.